Complexity of Linear Subsequences of $k$-Automatic Sequences: Background

 We can specify the order the input is read: \textit{lsd-first} stands for least significant digit first and \textit{msd-first} stands for most significant digit first.
 We design our msd-first (resp., lsd-first) automata such that they have the correct behaviour or output no matter how many leading zeros (resp., trailing zeros) there are in the input.

 In this paper, we occasionally refer to $O(\log i)$ where $i$ can be $0$ or $1$.
 In these cases, we adopt the usual convention that $O(\log i) = O(1)$ for $i \in \{0,1 \}$.

-The canonical base-$k$ representation of an integer $i$ is the word $x$, without leading zeros, such that $[x]_k = i$.
+The {\it canonical base-$k$ representation\/} of an integer $i$ is the word $x$, without leading zeros, such that $[x]_k = i$.
 Furthermore, we use the notation $(i)_k$ for the canonical representation of $i$ in base $k$.
 The canonical representation of $0$ is $\lambda$, the empty word.
-Sometimes we use $[x]$ instead of $[x]_k$ and $(i)$ instead of $(i)_k$.
+Sometimes, if the context is clear, we just use $[x]$ instead of $[x]_k$ and $(i)$ instead of $(i)_k$.
 We say a word $z$ is a {\it valid right extension\/} of a word $x$ if $x$ is a prefix of $z$.

 In addition to DFAOs, we also need the usual notion of {\it deterministic finite automaton} (DFA), which is similar to that of DFAO.
 The difference is that the output alphabet and output function are replaced by a set of accepting states $A$; an input $x$ is accepted if $\delta(q_0, x) \in A$ and otherwise it is rejected.